Sir John Sherbrooke (Halifax): Privateer

 She had three letters of marque issued to her: 27 November 1812 (Captain Thomas Robson); 15 February 1813 (Captain Joseph Freeman); and 27 August 1814 (Captain Wm Corken).
 Sir John Sherbrooke's primary captain was Joseph Freeman, an experienced privateer officer from Liverpool, Nova Scotia, who was a veteran who did everything in navy fashion.
 (Freeman was eventually buried in the Old Burying Ground (Halifax, Nova Scotia)).
 Freeman co-operated with the navy, which treated him with the same respect as a naval officer.

 On 7 April Betsey, which had been sailing from Newport to Havana, arrived at Halifax, a prize to Sir John Sherbrooke.

 On 19 May Sir John Sherbrooke recaptured the brig Paragon, of 213 tons (bm), J. Gorden, master, which an American privateer had captured as Paragon was sailing from Aberdeen to New Brunswick.
 Paragon arrived at Halifax on 24 May.
 The records of the Vice admiralty court give the name of Paragon's master as "J. Gardner".

 Sir John Sherbrooke also sent into Halifax Columbia, which had been sailing from Savannah.
-Sir Sir John Sherbrooke had captured Columbia, a brig of 98 tons (bm), S.Holland, master, on 15 May.
+Sir John Sherbrooke had captured Columbia, a brig of 98 tons (bm), S.Holland, master, on 15 May.
 Columbia had been sailing from Savannah to Boston with a cargo of 173 bales of cotton and a quantity of reeds.

 On 24 May San Gabriel arrived at Halifax.
 She had been sailing from Havana to New York when the American privateer Alexander had captured her.
 Sir John Sherbrooke recaptured San Gabriel on 19 May and sent her into Halifax.
 The Vice admiralty court restored San Gabriel, A. Drummond, master, to her owners.

 On 18 December 1813, the prize agents advertised the distribution of prize money for the following captures: